Tayisaikishorenaidu/CDH/README.md

 By doing so, organizations can streamline the implementation process and ensure that they are able to deploy and manage their Cloud IT infrastructure and services in a timely and efficient manner with less efforts and more productivity.

 ## Idea : A SaaS platform where Architects/Application owners will upload the futuristic reference cloud (azure/aws/gcp/oracle/multi-cloud/penta-cloud) to generate Terraform/ARM/CloudFormation code templates from Architecture diagram (PNG/JPEG/PDF) which are ready to deploy in few minutes.

-## Platform uses concept of converting image to code Transforming a graphical user interface screenshot created by a Architect into computercode is a typical task but not impossible.

-## So, after doing research and reading neural compute &amp; networking algorithms.
-I see a possibility to train a model with sample datasets which consists of
-## Azure/AWS/GCP/oracle Stencils where model will Encode/decode and generate terraform/arm/cloud formation code using libraries.
+Platform uses concept of converting image to code Transforming a graphical user interface screenshot created by a Architect into computercode is a typical task but not impossible.
+Therefore, after doing research and reading neural compute &amp; networking algorithms.
+I see a possibility to train a model with sample datasets which consists of Azure/AWS/GCP/oracle Stencils where model will Encode/decode and generate terraform/arm/cloud formation code using libraries.

 | Model Dataset 1.0            | Dataset Annotation  | Stenciles Included |
 | :------------------          |:---------------:    | -----:|